 Before you start writing, consider the information consumers would search for in relation to your business and industry.
 Then, research related keywords to focus your content.
 When choosing your keywords, aim for ones that have a decent search volume (at least 100 per month) and are relatively easy to rank for.

 Use keywords strategically throughout your content.
 For example, in blog posts, keywords should appear in the title, at least one heading and a few times in the body copy.
 On the backend of your post, the keyword should also appear in the web page URL, meta description and any image alt tags.
 However, be wary of overusing keywords in your content.
-Google’s algorithm is smart enough to know when a website is using keyword stuffing
+Google’s algorithm is smart enough to know when a website is using

 to increase rankings.